 So the inevitable question is: how to hack your WiFi and recover your router’s password?
+Is there software that can help, or a trick?
 Read on to find out.

 We’ve all done it before; you write down your router’s password on a Post-It, stick it somewhere, and then as soon as you need it, it has disappeared.